LearnersGuild/learning-os/blueprint/less-foundational.md

   - Separate support and evaluation
   - We are a vocational learning community.
 Resist the urge to sneak in a liberal arts agenda.
   - Don't teach a person to fish, create a community where she can learn to learn anything.
+  - Don’t Just Teach Content, Explain the Learning Process
+  - Learners create the learning map, and practitioners serve as the compass
+  - Self determination, and self direction

 ## Theoretical accuracy over implementation precision